Best Driver For A Slice In 2023 – With Expert Reviews

 This driver is about as “game improvement” as it can get, pulling out all the stops to deliver a high, straight ball as easily as possible for somebody who fights a weak, sliced tee shot.

-They make all the tweaks and use all the tricks they can in order to bias the head weight for a draw, but this club also combines that with a shaft weight that helps slower players swing it faster and a high-MOI low-COG club head that provides the highest launch and most forgiveness possible, helping the beginner as well as the slicer.
+They make all the tweaks and use all the tricks they can in order to bias the head weight for a draw, but this club also combines that with a shaft weight that helps slower players swing it faster and a high-MOI low-COG club head that provides the highest launch, best ball speed and most forgiveness possible, helping the beginner as well as the slicer.

 Best Looking Driver For A Slice: Callaway Paradym X